typelevel/typelevel.github.com/_posts/2013-12-15-towards-scalaz-2.md

 ```

 Note that the implementation of the function is rather plain, but that's a good thing!
-This shows the level of generecity type classes, folds,  and Scalaz is capable of.
+This shows the level of genericity type classes, folds,  and Scalaz is capable of.
 If you ever
 find yourself needing to fold something down, look at the methods available on
 `scalaz.Foldable`.
 By simply adding an instance of `Foldable` to your `F[_]` by implementing
 the two methods above, you get "for free" a bunch of
 [derived ones](http://docs.typelevel.org/api/scalaz/stable/7.0.4/doc/#scalaz.Foldable)!

 ### An Aside: Taming the Elephant